 A further reduction of power will ease the stress to which the airplane is subjected by virtue of turbulence.
 When flying in extreme turbulence or strong vertical currents, using the autopilot, the altitude-hold mode should not be used.
-Secure safety belts in severe turbulence.

 Flying over 10,000 feet without using supplemental oxygen should be avoided.